Online MS Programs

 The online Master of Science in Pharmacy in Medication Therapy Management is a 33-credit degree program designed for working professionals who wish to continue their career while gaining the innovative patient care and business skills needed to become a leader in the groundbreaking field of medication therapy management.
 The online program can be completed in as little as five semesters with only two visits to the campus in Gainesville, Florida.
 The challenging curriculum will prepare pharmacists for an advanced level of practice that involves medication therapy management and direct patient care.

 Online Clinical Pharmacy Program For International Pharmacists

 The University of Florida College of Pharmacy is developing a new Master of Science in Pharmacy in Clinical Pharmacy degree program for international students.
 The program will offer an exciting opportunity for pharmacists with a Bachelor of Science in Pharmacy degree (or its international equivalent) to advance their clinical pharmacy skills, enhance their role on the health care team, and make a greater impact on patient care in their community.
-Launching Spring 2014, the M.S.
-Pharmacy – Clinical Pharmacy degree is a 36-credit program.
+The M.S.
+Pharmacy – Clinical Pharmacy degree is a 36-credit program and is in the process of being developed.
 The courses are delivered online, and students will meet weekly with instructors and classmates in an online classroom setting.
 Students will also participate in clinical practice experiences which may be completed in the student’s home country or in the United States.
 The program does not lead to pharmacist licensure in the United States, but is designed to provide the patient care knowledge and skills needed to expand career opportunities in the field of clinical pharmacy.